PSORLab/EAGO.jl/docs/src/Quick_Start/medium.md

 xUBD = [5.89,  0.5,   1.0,   90,   25000, 0.149, 0.889, 0.049];
 ```

-## Construct the JuMP model and optimize
+## Construct the JuMP Model and Optimize

-We now formulate the problem using standard JuMP[3] syntax and optimize it.
+We now formulate the problem using standard JuMP<sup>3</sup> syntax and optimize it.
 Note that
 we are forming an NLexpression object to handle the summation term to keep the code
-visually simple, but this could be placed directly in the JuMP @NLobjective expression
+visually simple, but this could be placed directly in the JuMP `@NLobjective` expression
 instead.

 ```julia